"I realize that sounds rather wimpy."

 He came to believe that bringing children into existence without their consent creates "a debt to children so massive, that it can't be fully repaid in a lifetime."

 The restless mind found something worth being still for.
-Or at least worth being stiller for — in late 2025, at 61, he was still writing personal checks to teen founders building AI pesticides and walking the same medieval common, looking for the next essay in the fog.
+Or at least worth being stiller for.
+In late 2025, at 61, he was still writing personal checks to teen founders building AI pesticides and hunting for the next essay on his afternoon walks.

 Graham's essay "Fierce Nerds" reads as a barely disguised self-portrait.
 He describes the type with suspicious specificity: